emmaroche/health-tracker-app/README.md

 ## App Overview

-This Health Tracker Web Application is designed to help users track their health and fitness goals.
-It is written in Kotlin, tested using JUnit 5 and Unirest, and hosted on Railway (https://health-tracker-app-production.up.railway.app).
+This Web Application is designed to help users track their health goals.

-The application's data is stored in an ElephantSQL database, providing a robust and scalable solution for managing user data, activities, health records, and various tracking features.
+The application is developed using Kotlin, with data storage handled by an ElephantSQL database.
+Testing is carried out using JUnit 5 and Unirest, and the app is hosted on Railway at https://health-tracker-app-production.up.railway.app.

 ## App Functionality

 ### Core Features

+Some of these features are linked to eachother through their corresponding profile pages.

 1. **User and Activities:**
    - Designed features for user information and activity tracking.